-1. Son of Abraham
+1. He is Son of Abraham and heir of the promise

 The point here is that Jesus was heir to Abraham that is he was heir to the promise made to Abraham.
 The promise made to Abraham by God was that God would give him a people, place and presence.
-Jesus, as his heir, was the true heir to those promises.
+Jesus, as his descendant, was the true heir to those promises.

-As God promised to be with Abraham so we know Jesus promised to be with his followers always we have his presence in the power of the Holy Spirit.
-But as we follow the promise to Abraham, it is that promise of a people that is supremely fulfilled in Jesus.
+As God promised to be with Abraham so we know Jesus promised to be with his followers.
+We always have his presence in the power of the Holy Spirit.
+But as we think of the promise to Abraham it is that promise of a people which is supremely fulfilled in Jesus.

-We see how in Gen 15:5 God took Abraham out under the vast sky showing him the array of stars and said to him "so shall your offspring be".
+In Gen 15:5 God took Abraham out under the vast sky showing him the array of stars and said to him "so shall your offspring be".
 Indeed the very name Abraham given to him by God meant Father of many.
-The promise was not just that he would be the father of many nations but that through him "all peoples on earth will be blessed" (Gen 12:3).
+However, the promise was not just that he would be the father of many nations but that through him "all peoples on earth will be blessed" (Gen 12:3).